feiju12138/womprat/README.md

 ```

 `config.enc` contains the encrypted application state, including window geometry, open tabs, host metadata, appearance, exit-node choice, and diagnostics preferences.
 WebView2 maintains its browser profile below the same directory; runtime debug logs, when enabled, are written next to the executable.

+Entries added under Settings > Hosts are local Womprat host profiles stored in `config.enc`.
+They can add a manual target or override a discovered peer's browser URL, but they do not create or modify devices in the Tailscale control plane.

 Current unlock modes are intentionally simple: